Questions and Answers About Sturgis Buffalo Chip® Camping

 Can we get concert passes if we’re not camping at The Chip?

 Concerts are free with camping, so it’s up to you whether you camp or not.
-Although camping in Sturgis at The Chip is an experience you and your friends will never forget.
+Although camping at the the Sturgis Buffalo Chip is an experience you and your friends will never forget.
 You can purchase your camping passes online, by calling (605) 347-9000 or at the box office upon arrival.

 Can we show up for concerts and/or camping without a reservation?